FredrikNoren/ungit/PLUGINS.md

 ### More examples

 All the components in Ungit is built as plugins, take a look in the `components` directory for inspiration.
 Or take a look at the [gerrit plugin](https://github.com/FredrikNoren/ungit-gerrit) which is a complete example of how a plugin can look.

+### Ungit Plugin API version
+The Ungit Plugin API follows semver, and the current version can be found in the package.json (ungitPluginApiVersion).
+On the frontend it can be accessed from `ungit.pluginApiVersion` and on the backend `env.pluginApiVersion`.